Pancreatic Neoplasms clinical trials at UCSD

 Sorry, in progress, not accepting new patients

 Precision Promise is a multi-center, seamless Phase 2/3 platform trial designed to evaluate multiple regimens in metastatic pancreatic cancer.
-Primary Objectives - To compare each investigational arm versus standard of care (SOC) for superiority in overall survival in 1st and/or 2nd line metastatic pancreatic cancer patients and determine which, if any, patients benefit from each investigational arm.
-Secondary Objectives - To determine short and long-term safety signals of each investigational arm in pancreatic cancer patients vs. SOC. - To determine progression-free survival (PFS) for each investigational arm vs. SOC. - Rates of overall response, CR, and PR; duration of overall response, CR or PR (whichever occurs first). - Rate of clinical benefit; duration of clinical benefit.
+Primary Objectives - To compare each investigational arm versus standard of care (SOC) for superiority in overall survival in first and/or second line metastatic ductal adenocarcinoma (metastatic pancreatic cancer) participants and determine which, if any, participants benefit from each investigational arm.
+Secondary Objectives - To determine short and long-term safety signals of each investigational arm in metastatic pancreatic cancer participants vs. SOC. - To determine progression-free survival (PFS) for each investigational arm vs. SOC. - To determine rates of overall response, CR, and PR; duration of overall response, CR or PR (whichever occurs first). - To determine rates of clinical benefit; duration of clinical benefit.

 La Jolla, California and other locations